-Before we went to see the Antelope Canyon in Page, (Arizona), our driver drop us off at the town center where the mini trucks that would take us to the canyon are.
-A bunch of tourists were already there when we arrived.
+Before we went to see the Antelope Canyon in Page, (Arizona), our driver dropped us off at the town center where the mini trucks that would take us to the canyon are.
+A bunch of tourists was already there when we arrived.
 Everyone was told to take shelter under the shed where a hoop dance performance from a native American will be shown.

 The Native American Hoop Dance is a kind of performance art that tells a story.

 It is usually performed by a solo dancer with a number of hoops.

 The hoop is considered as the eternal, never-ending circle of life.

 A lotus flower, maybe?

 In this dance, the hoops are picked up through the dancer’s feet, not hands.